SignalK/freeboard-sk/README.md

 Freeboard is an Openlayers chartplotter implementation for Signal K.

 ## Features:
+---

-#### Chart Display:
+### Vessel / Chart Display:

+Moving map display with the ability to use a combination of online and locally served charts.

+Ability to select the active vessel and direct actions to it _(where supported by the server)_.

+- North-up / Vessel-up
+- Moving Map / Moving Vessel
+- Vessel Heading / Bearing lines
+- Wind True / Apparent display
+- Measure distance

+__Online:__

-    - OpenStreetMap, OpenSeaMap, and WORLD chart outline (online only)
+- OpenStreetMap / WORLD chart outline
+- OpenSeaMap

+__Offline:__

-    - Charts hosted on Signal K server via `/resources/charts` path
+- MBTiles (or compatible) charts hosted on the Signal K server via `/resources/charts` path.

+---

+### Resources:

-#### Resources:  Routes and Waypoints
+#### Routes and Waypoints

-    - List / Select resources hosted on Signal K server via `/resources/routes`, `/resources/waypoints` paths
+- List / Select resources available via `/resources/routes`, `/resources/waypoints` paths
 - Set an active Route
 - Select destination point along and Active Route
-    - Select Waypoint as course destination
+- Select a Waypoint as a destination
-    - Edit Route / Waypoint properties (Name, Description)
-    - Draw Route
+- Draw Routes
 - Add Waypoint at: Cursor or Vessel position
-    - Delete Waypoint(s) / Route(s)
+- Edit and delete Routes / Waypoints
 - Import Routes and Waypoints from GPX files

-#### Resources:  Notes and Regions
+#### Notes and Regions

+- Display Notes and Regions available via `/resources/notes` and  `/resources/regions` paths
+- View Note properties.
+- Draw Regions and add Notes to them.
+- Add, edit, move and delete Notes and associate them with Regions.

+---

+### Alarms:

+- Display alarms from received *Notification* messages _(visual and audio)_.
+- Raise alarms such as `Man overboard`, etc.

+__Anchor Watch:__
+- Set anchor drag alarm

+---

+### History Playback

-    - Show / Hide Notes hosted on Signal K server via `/resources/notes` path
+Playback recorded time-series data captured on the Signal K server via the `playback` api.
-    - Display on map the Region associated with note when accessing Note properties

-#### Map Display:

-    - North-up or Vessel-up
-    - Moving Map or Moving Vessel
-    - Vessel Heading / Bearing lines
-    - Wind true direction / apparent angle lines
-    - Measure distance

-#### Alarms:

-    Displays both visual and audio alarm indication as specified by the received *Notification* message.

-    - Anchor Watch: set radius and raise / drop anchor
-    - Depth Notifications.

-#### Integration:
+---

+### Instrument Panel:

-Freeboard allows you to select installed *Applications* to use for the following:
+Freeboard allows you to use your favourite instrumentation app installed on your Signal K server.

-- **Instrument panel**: *(default: `@SignalK/InstrumentPanel`)*

-Selected application will be displayed in the Instrument panel drawer.
+Select from installed applications in the `settings` screen and they will displayed in the instrument panel drawer.

+_Instrument Panel `(@SignalK/InstrumentPanel)` will be displayed by default._

+---

-_Freeboard was originally ported from (http://www.42.co.nz/freeboard) to use the Signal K communication protocols and server features._
+_**Freeboard-SK** is a port of http://www.42.co.nz/freeboard for use with Signal K communication protocols and server features._

+---

 ## System Requirements:

 For all Freeboard features to be fully functional, it requires that the Signal K server in use be able to provide the necessary services for the following paths:

-1. `reources/routes` and `resources/waypoints` - Serve resources as well as accept and persist resource data submitted to these paths.
+1. `reources/routes`, `resources/waypoints`, `resources/notes`, `resources/regions` - Serve resources as well as accept and persist resource data submitted to these paths.

 2. `resources/charts` - Serve chart resources.